 Registration for conferences will open soon.

 For more information covering issues and interests of Texas employers, see Texas Business Today.

-Save the dates for the 18th Annual Texas Workforce Conference to be held in Grapevine, Texas at the Gaylord Texan Hotel and Convention Center November 19 – 21, 2014.
+Save the dates for the 19th Annual Texas Workforce Conference to be held in Dallas, Texas at the Hyatt Regency Hotel November 18 – 20, 2015.

 Auxiliary aids and services are available upon request to individuals with disabilities.

 Deaf, hard-of-hearing or speech-impaired customers may contact Relay Texas: 800-735-2989 (TTY) and 711 (Voice).
 Equal opportunity is the law.